Arcadian Atlas: Reception

-Arcadian Atlas received mixed reviews on Metacritic.
+The PC version of Arcadian Atlas received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 24% of critics.

 RPGamer recommended it to fans of turn-based tactical RPGs and indie games.
 They said the combat is easy but praised the game's focus on narrative.

 RPGFan called it "a solid, concise SRPG crafted with a lot of heart".

 RPGSite said it is "mediocre yet competent" and said it fails to effectively capitalize on its ideas.
 They criticized the story, the camera's fixed perspective, and what they felt was imbalanced combat, though they said fans of the genre may enjoy Arcadian Atlas if they are willing to forgive some issues in a new developer's first game.

 MMORPG reviewer said that "If you’re looking for a good strategy game that you can play on modern platforms, I’d still give Arcadian Atlas a pass."

 PC Gamer stated that "Arcadian Atlas doesn't bring anything revolutionary to bear, but the combat, the story, and especially the music all reach a high bar that make it worth paying attention to."